bluenk/dymc-bot/README.md

 * node.js version `12.18.3` or higher
 * Discord bot and user token

+If you want to run this on linux server, you need to install `xvfb`.

 This project require `puppeteer`, your node_modules will ~~be EVEN FATTER~~ use a lot of space (≅ 390MB).

 ## How it work